 ½ cup grated Parmigiano-Reggiano cheese

-⅓ cup olive oil (or ½ cup—you kind of have to eyeball it)
+⅓ cup extra version olive oil (or ½ cup—you kind of have to eyeball it)

-1. Wash and cut off the leaves of the ramps.
+1. Wash ramps throughly and cut off the leaves of the ramps.

-2. Chop the ramps and walnuts just a bit and put them in your food processor.
+2. Chop the ramp leaves and walnuts just a bit and put them in your food processor.
+(Optional: add parsley.)

-3. Add most of the cheese (save a sprinkle for serving) and a good dash of salt and pepper.
+3. Add most of the cheese (save a sprinkle for serving) plus salt.